Skip to content

 Leaderboards

-Before working with the Rank and Score APIs, you must first create a new Leaderboard.
+Before working with Scores or Ranks, you must create a Leaderboard.

 Leaderboard Properties #